-- Bill 4.0: Despite the side bar action this week to seek quick approval for an additional \$200-250 billion in funds for the Paycheck Protection Program as a part of bill "3.5," Congress continues work to develop a larger 4.0 bill.
+- Bill 4.0: Despite the side bar action this week to seek quick approval for an additional \$250 billion in small business assistance as well as health care provider funding and other items as a part of bill "3.5," Congress continues work to develop a larger 4.0 bill.
 Democrats hope to move the next bill before the end of April and their priorities include expanded health care coverage and hazard pay for health care and other essential workers.
-Congressional Republicans prefer to wait until May to gauge more fully the nation's needs, and their priorities may include infrastructure spending. - Bill 3.0: Coronavirus Aid, Relief, and Economic Security (CARES) Act, (H.R.
-748) passed on March 27.
-The CARES Act is a \$2.2 trillion-dollar package and includes \$500 billion in financial assistance for distressed businesses, \$349 billion in low-interest small business loans, and \$100 billion in financial assistance for Medicare/Medicaid enrolled health care providers and suppliers.
-The bill also includes \$1,200 in financial assistance for the lowest income taxpayers, an additional 13 weeks of unemployment compensation benefits, and an employee extension credit. - A congressional section by section summary is available here. - A&B detailed summaries are below: - A&B Summary CARES Act Health Provisions - A&B Overview CARES Act Health Care Grants and Reimbursement Changes - A&B Overview CARES Act Key Health Care Appropriations - A&B Analysis CARES Act Funding Sources (Updated 4/8/20):
+Congressional Republicans prefer to wait until May to gauge more fully the nation's needs, and their priorities may include infrastructure spending.
+The failure to quickly enact a supplemental 3.5 bill, does not auger well for the negotiations on a larger 4.0 package later this month. - Bill 3.0: Coronavirus Aid, Relief, and Economic Security (CARES) Act, (H.R.
+748) passed on March 27. - A congressional section by section summary is available here.

-- \$367 billion for Small Business Administration - Paycheck Protection Loan program (updated per the Interim Final Rule) - \$500 billion for the Treasury's Business Stabilization Loan Fund - Tax Credits and Other Potentially Beneficial Tax Considerations - A&B Summary CARES Act Small Business Provisions - A&B Summary CARES Act Educational Provisions and Appropriations - A&B Summary CARES Act Individual and Business Tax Provisions - A&B Summary CARES Act Unemployment Provisions - A&B Summary CARES Act Labor Provisions - A&B Guide -- how the CARES Act refundable Employer Retention tax credit for employers works - A&B Hospital Provisions Tracking Document of COVID-19 Provisions Impacting Hospitals from all three bills (Updated on 4/8/20)) - A&B Summary of oversight and enforcement provisions in the CARES Act (New) - Congress has passed three coronavirus emergency response bills and the first two are below: - Bill 1.0: Coronavirus Preparedness and Response Supplemental (CPPRS) (H.R.
+- A&B detailed summaries are below: - A&B Summary CARES Act Health Provisions - A&B Overview CARES Act Health Care Grants and Reimbursement Changes - A&B Overview CARES Act Key Health Care Appropriations - A&B Analysis CARES Act Funding Sources (Updated 4/8/20): - \$367 billion for Small Business Administration - Paycheck Protection Loan program (updated per the Interim Final Rule) - \$500 billion for the Treasury's Business Stabilization Loan Fund - Tax Credits and Other Potentially Beneficial Tax Considerations - A&B Summary CARES Act Small Business Provisions - A&B Summary CARES Act Educational Provisions and Appropriations - A&B Summary CARES Act Individual and Business Tax Provisions - A&B Summary CARES Act Unemployment Provisions - A&B Summary CARES Act Labor Provisions - A&B Guide how the CARES Act refundable Employer Retention tax credit for employers works - A&B Hospital Provisions Tracking Document of COVID-19 Provisions Impacting Hospitals from all three bills (Updated on 4/8/20) - A&B Summary of oversight and enforcement provisions in the CARES Act - Congress has passed three coronavirus emergency response bills and the first two are below: - Bill 1.0: Coronavirus Preparedness and Response Supplemental (CPPRS) (H.R.
 6074) passed on March 5. - Bill 2.0: Families First Coronavirus Response Act (FFCRA) (H.R.
-6201) passed on March 18.
+6201) passed on March 18. - A new interactive (free) webpage which tracks how state legislatures and regulatory agencies are responding to the coronavirus epidemic, including pending bills, new regulations, and executive orders.
+(New)